 - Many soldiers were still overseas serving in The Vietnam War, leading their friends and family to buy copies of the record and think about the time their loved ones would come home.

-- Ross herself theorized the song could be seen as an allegory for the Civil Rights Movement (especially considering the political unrest surrounding it at the time and the recent assassination of Martin Luther King Jr.), with the lyrics dreaming about a time when all the races could come together in complete harmony.
+- Ross herself theorized the song could be seen as an allegory for the Civil Rights Movement (especially considering the political unrest surrounding it at the time and the nation still reeling from the assassination of Martin Luther King Jr. the previous year), with the lyrics dreaming about a time when all the races could come together in harmony.

 - Exactly What It Says on the Tin: Several of their albums, including The Supremes Sing Country, Western and Pop, The Supremes Sing HollandDozierHolland, The Supremes Sing Rodgers & Hart, and The Supremes Produced and Arranged by Jimmy Webb.